pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 Codename:	$RELEASE_NAME
 ```

-The minimum “xx.yy” required for MAAS 3.2 is “22.04,” code-named “jammy”.
+The required “xx.yy” required for MAAS 3.3 is “22.04,” code-named “jammy”.

 If you are currently running Ubuntu focal 20.04 LTS, you can upgrade to jammy 22.04 LTS with the following procedure: